FTChinese/ftc-icons/README.md

 `gulp svgsprite` put individual SVG into a `symbol` element and concatenate them into a single SVG file.

 `gulp svgpng` produces minified svg and corresponding png files.

-`gulp social` produces differnent social icons of different shapes in both svg and png format from a single svg file.

-`gulp white` produces a white version of each icon.